JiRafa14/FishNchip/README.md

 -number_ctrl: Number of samples for every control sample.

 -path_to_genome: The path to the file to be used as reference genome, in FASTA format.
-It must be in .fa.gz format.
+It must be in .fa.gz format. .gff3.gz was tested and seems to work well too.

 -path_to_annotation: The path to the file to be used as reference genome annotation, in GTF format.
 It must be in gtf.gz format.